sonocotta/raspberry-media-center/README.md

 ### DAC Configuration - Loud Raspberry Pi

-As simple as HiFi model, just add 3 lines to the `/boot/config.txt`
+As simple as the HiFi model, just add 3 lines to the `/boot/config.txt`

 ```
 dtoverlay=gpio-ir,gpio_pin=23